UWPRG/CP2K/compile_cp2k.md

 4) Arch file

-My arch file is in this repository (with the Plumed FLAGS, no need to source code patches).
+My arch file, Linux-x86-64-intel-mic.psmp, is in this repository (with the Plumed FLAGS, no need to source code patches).
 Copy it to the arch folder.

 5) Install